 - Reviewing your pension arrangements and maybe paying additional pension contributions

-- How you might take profits from your business at the lowest tax cost, and how timing of payment of dividends and bonuses can reduce or defer tax
+- How you might take profits from your business at the lowest tax cost, and how timing of payment of dividends (the tax-free allowance for 2018/19 is £2,000 per individual) and bonuses can reduce or defer tax

 - Avoiding overvaluing stock and work in progress